SCIInstitute/dSpaceX/preprocessor/README.md

 ## The JSON file
 With the JSON file you can specify as little or as much as you want.
-There are intelligent defaults that will get your data processed and ready to use in the tool quickly.
+There are intelligent defaults that will get your data processed and ready to use in the dSpaceX server and UI quickly.
 However, we recognize the defaults may not provide all the functionality you might desire and have provided hooks that you can leverage to extend the functionality of the pre-processing tool.

 ### The Minimum